 In a city best known for its historic sites, Boston’s Copley Square is well-known instead for the architectural delights that grace the area, once the site of the Massachusetts Institute of Technology (MIT) before it moved to Cambridge.

 Copley Square is a square in every sense of the word.
 Since 1994, the streets have been configured in a square shape with equilateral sides.
-Located in the Back Bay area of Boston, you’ll find both residents and visitors enjoying the greenery of the park located here as well as the magnificent buildings that surround the square.
+Located in the Back Bay neighborhood of Boston, you’ll find both residents and visitors enjoying the greenery of the park located here as well as the magnificent buildings that surround the square.

 Standing in the middle of Copley Square and turning from side to side will provide you with an eyeful of buildings in a variety of styles – from decidedly old to quite new.